Special Ability Scholarships – Performing Arts

-Applications for IGGS Special Ability Scholarships – Performing Arts are open to students entering Years 7 to 12 who demonstrate excellence in Performing Arts through exemplary dedication and willingness to commit to the School’s curricular and co-curricular Arts program.
-This scholarship represents up to 50% remission of tuition fees.
+Applications for Ipswich Girls’ Grammar School’s Special Ability Scholarships – Performing Arts are open to students entering Years 7 to 12 who demonstrate excellence in Performing Arts through exemplary dedication and willingness to commit to the School’s curricular and co-curricular Arts program.

 - Achievements, ability and potential to excel in the Performing Arts, as demonstrated by information, certificates and examiner reports provided in the portfolio.